TuduJ/Booble-frontend-Assignment/README.md

 ###The Assignment is made using ony HTML and CSS

-import repository

-open index.html

-**Note**
+-import repository using command `git clone https://github.com/TuduJ/Booble-frontend-Assignment.git` -open index.html

+**Note:**
-The react app of the same task is saperatly added in the given repository link
+The react app of the same task is saperatly added in the given :point_down: repository link

 link -> `https://github.com/TuduJ/Bobble-Assignment-React`